lalrow/The-AI-Engineer-Challenge/REPORT.md

 ### 🔍 Retrieval Techniques Evaluated and Planned

-The base **Semantic Retriever** (OpenAI embeddings + Qdrant) was enhanced with the **Cohere Reranker**, which re-orders the top-k retrieved chunks by contextual similarity to the query.
+The base ** Retriever** (OpenAI embeddings + Qdrant) was enhanced with the **Cohere Reranker**, which re-orders the top-k retrieved chunks by contextual similarity to the query.
-**For this first phase, we swapped the base Semantic Retriever with the Cohere Reranker**, enabling smarter reordering of context chunks and measurable gains in answer quality without any loss in recall or precision.
+**For this first phase, we swapped the base Base Retriever with the Cohere Reranker**, enabling smarter reordering of context chunks and measurable gains in answer quality without any loss in recall or precision.
 This yielded improvements in **faithfulness (+0.05)** and **answer relevancy (+0.12)**, confirming that re-ranking helps the model attend first to conceptually rich, example-based text — ideal for educational explanations.